franm419/Project-Manager/README.md

-# 🧠 Content Marketing Project Manager - CrewAI
+# 🧠 Project Manager - CrewAI

 Project planning application based on **CrewAI** with intelligent agents that help organize multichannel content marketing campaigns.
 The **frontend is built with Streamlit**, providing an easy-to-use web interface for project interaction and execution.